 - Yoke Carry posture and rhythm

-Mental repetition strengthens execution.
+Mental repetition strengthens your execution.

 Pre-Lift Visualization

-- Setup position
+- Your setup position

-- First movement
+- The first movement

 - Completion of the lift